No-Bake Peanut Butter Bars Easy and Tasty Treat

 Chilling and Slicing the Bars

 Now, prepare an 8×8 inch baking dish.
 Line it with parchment paper, letting some hang over the edges.
 This helps with easy removal later.
 Pour the mixture into the dish.
 Use your hands or a spatula to press it down flat.
 Sprinkle a pinch of sea salt on top to enhance the flavor.
 Cover the dish and place it in the fridge for at least 2 hours.
 Once set, lift the bars out using the parchment paper.
 Cut them into squares or rectangles for serving.
-For the full recipe, check the details above.

 Tips & Tricks